shan-droid-png/AI-Powered-Women-Safety-Monitoring-System/readme.md

 - Integrate real-time communication with police officers for quicker response times.

-## License
+## Note

-This project is licensed under the MIT License - see the LICENSE file for details.

-Note: This system is designed for ethical use in protecting women's safety and should be deployed with privacy and consent considerations in mind.
+This system is designed for ethical use in protecting women's safety and should be deployed with privacy and consent considerations in mind.